Jacksonville Airport (JAX) Guide

 Parking Facilities & Options

-Traveling through JAX?
+Traveling through JAX Airport?
 Parking options are plentiful, with both on-airport and off-airport parking available.

 On-airport parking is available in the Main Terminal Parking Garage, with over 3,000 spaces, and the Economy Lot, with over 1,000 spaces.
 The Main Terminal Parking Garage is conveniently located adjacent to the terminal, with easy access to both Concourse A and Concourse C. The Economy Lot is a short shuttle ride away from the terminal, with shuttles running every 15 minutes.